MSRConnections/Azure-training-course/Day 1/4. HOL Manage Microsoft Azure Storage/HOL.md

     _Install Azure Storage Explorer_

 1. Before you launch the tool, you need to know your storage account's name add access key.
-You can find your storage account name and acess key in your Microsoft Azure Management Portal.
+You can find your storage account name and access key in your Microsoft Azure Management Portal.

     ![Microsoft Azure Storage Account](images/wa-storage-account.png)